dgwyer/gutenberg-development-resources/README.md

 - [CSS-Tricks](https://css-tricks.com/tag/wordpress-blocks/) (blocks)
 - [CSS-Tricks](https://css-tricks.com/tag/gutenberg/) (Gutenberg)

-It would be great if CSS-Tricks tagged all 'WordPress Blocks' posts under the 'Gutenberg' tag too so we only had to use one link. :)
+It would be great if CSS-Tricks tagged all `WordPress Blocks` posts under the `Gutenberg` tag too so we only had to use one link. :)

 # Gutenberg Development Videos